windsorcli/cli/docs/install/install.md

 ## Version Check

-To verify the installation and ascertain the version of the Windsor CLI, execute the following command:
+To verify the installation and check the version of the Windsor CLI, execute the following command:

 ```bash
 windsor version
 ```

-This command will display the current version of the Windsor CLI installed on your system, ensuring that the correct version is in use.

 <div>
   {{ footer('Home', '../../index.html', 'Quick Start', '../../tutorial/quick-start/index.html') }}